Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

+After the system is powered on, the five AD5933 chips are initialized one by one.
+In four-terminal parallel impedance measurements, a multiplexer selects an electrode pair from the 16 electrodes, and five excitation cycles are performed.
+For each excitation, the first AD5933 measures the current, while the remaining four AD5933 devices simultaneously acquire voltages from predefined electrodes: (1) electrodes 1, 5, 9, and 13; (2) electrodes 2, 6, 10, and 14; (3) electrodes 3, 7, 11, and 15; (4) electrodes 4, 8, 12, and 16; and (5) electrodes 5, 9, 13, and 1.
+This configuration ensures that voltage differences between adjacent electrode pairs are measured by the same AD5933 chip, which enhances the common-mode rejection ratio (CMRR) of the system.

+During current or voltage acquisition, the first AD5933 is triggered to start a frequency scan for excitation generation and current measurement.
+Subsequently, the second to fifth AD5933 chips are triggered to start frequency scans for voltage measurement.
+A voltage excitation signal is applied prior to boundary voltage measurement, with the excitation frequency chosen as an integer multiple of the sampling frequency used for the 1024-point DFT.
+This configuration guarantees that each 1024-point acquisition window contains an integer number of excitation periods, thus preventing measurement errors arising from waveform truncation.
+A detailed explanation is shown in Fig.\ref{fig-7}.
+The sampling frequency for the DFT is expressed as:

-Where $f_{ADC}$ is the ADC sampling frequency and n is the number of collected samples (such as 1024 samples).
-It can be calculated that when the clock frequency is 16 MHz, the ADC sampling frequency is 1 MHz, and the DFT data sampling frequency is $\frac{1 \, \text{MHz}}{1024}$.
+where $f_{ADC}$ is the ADC sampling frequency and n is the number of samples acquired (e.g., 1024 samples).

-Once the frequency scan begins, STM32 writes specific values to the TCA9548A register to sequentially connect it with the first, second, third, fourth, and fifth AD5933 devices.
-With each connection, STM32 continuously queries the status register of the AD5933 to confirm whether the Discrete Fourier Transform (DFT) has been completed.
-If completed, STM32 reads the real and imaginary part data from the AD5933 registers.
+After starting the frequency scan, the STM32 sequentially accesses the five AD5933 chips and polls their status registers to check DFT completion.
+Upon completion, the real and imaginary components are read from the AD5933 registers.

-The voltage excitation electrodes are then switched by multiplexing.
-After each switch of the two excitation electrodes, the system calculates the impedance based on one current measurement and 16 voltage measurements from the electrodes, resulting in 16 impedance values.
-After collecting 256 impedance data points from 16 electrode pairs in the adjacent excitation-adjacent measurement mode, STM32 transmits a complete frame of impedance data to the PC for further processing.
-Fig.\ref{fig-11}(c) shows the excitation and measurement sequence in the four-terminal semi-parallel measurement mode.
-Fig.\ref{fig-13}(b) illustrates the program flowchart of the four-terminal semi-parallel impedance measurement system.
+Subsequently, the excitation electrode pair is changed through the multiplexer, and the STM32 computes the impedance after each switch.
+Upon completion of data acquisition, a complete impedance data frame is sent to the PC for processing.
+Fig.\ref{fig-8}(b) shows the excitation and measurement sequence for the four-terminal parallel mode, and Fig.\ref{fig-9}(b) depicts the corresponding program flowchart.